 Three separate buildings house the various apartments and villas, and all offer a good deal of privacy along with expansive panoramas of the gardens and ocean.

-There are 4 1-Bedroom Apartments: all feature a kitchen or kitchenette, a living room and bathroom with a shower and/or bathtub.
+There are 4 1-bedroom Junior and Design Suites: all feature a kitchen or kitchenette, a living room and bathroom with a shower and/or bathtub.
 Though Casa Teotima and Casa Domingo are slightly smaller (and cheaper) than Casa Frederico and (the particularly romantic) Casa San Marco which has a private outdoor Jacuzzi pavilion.

-Of the 2-Bedroom Apartments, the ground floor Casa Francisko has the edge over the upper-level Casa Santiago by way of a lawned garden.
+Of the 2-bedroom Premium Suites, Casa de las Palmeras has the edge over the upper-level Casa Santiago by way of a lawned garden.
 However, the latter has by far the better views.
 This category also has the benefit of larger kitchens with extra amenities like a dishwasher and 2 bathrooms.

 You may find some of the décor can be quite pastel and peach - slightly dated with a lot of white wicker furniture.
 If you prefer something more modern opt for the Suite (Casa Buenavista); a newer addition with an open-plan layout, a whirlpool bathtub and a dramatic light-well.